robertlestak/procx/README.md

     bash -c 'echo the payload is: $QJOB_PAYLOAD'
 ```

-### Redis Subscription
+### Redis Pub/Sub

-The Redis Subscription driver will connect to the specified Redis server and retrieve the next message from the specified subscription.
+The Redis Pub/Sub driver will connect to the specified Redis server and retrieve the next message from the specified subscription.

 ```bash
 qjob \